 Another reason that the answer to the question of whether the punishment mentioned in Matt.
 25:46 is infinite or finite is not simple is that Matt.
 25:41 says that the everlasting fire was "prepared for the devil and his angels:".
 These words are important because the Bible describes angels as spirits and as ministers of flaming fire (Ps.
 104:4), but describes human beings as made of dust or, as we would now say, matter (Gen. 2:7 and 3:19 and Eccl.
 3:20).
 As a result, it seems reasonable to ask whether the fire that Jesus speaks about in Matt.
 25:41 is a physical fire at all and, if it is, whether this fire affects angels and human beings differently.
 Such questions are important because, depending on their answers, they may or may not support the idea that angels suffer in this fire for an infinitely long time without being destroyed by it, while human beings suffer in it only until they are consumed or burned to ashes.
 Since the KJV Bible has little to say about this subject, the writer will, in the Notes that follow, not only describe what he has discovered about how the Bible uses the phrases "everlasting fire" and "everlasting punishment", but also what he has discovered about what the Bible means when it uses their constituent words and their apparent synonyms, e.g., eternal, flame, torment, and for ever ("forever" in American English).

 Surprisingly, none of the words or phrases everlasting punishment, everlasting fire, hell fire, eternal punishment and damnation appears as such anywhere in the Old Testament.
 In addition, the first two of these phrases appear only a few times in the New Testament, all in verses that include words spoken by Jesus in the Gospel of Matthew.
 Specifically, Jesus uses everlasting punishment only once, in v.
 46 of Matt.
 25:31-46, and uses everlasting fire only twice, once in v.
 41 of Matt.
 25:31-46, and once in v.
 8 of Matt.
 18:2-9.
 Of these, the latter text is important because it includes two verses, v.
 8 and 9, that begin with phrases like "If thine...offend thee" and say essentially the same thing, except that v.
 8 ends with "everlasting fire" while v.
 9 ends with "hell fire", thereby suggesting that these two phrases are synonymous with one another.
 In addition, Matthew includes an earlier "If thine...offend thee" text, Matt.
 5:27-32, v.
 29 and 30 of which use the word "hell" by itself at the places where v.
 8 and 9 of Matt.
 18:2-9 use everlasting fire and hell fire, respectively, thereby suggesting that all these words and phrases have the same or similar meanings.
-Even these texts, however, do not clearly answer the question of whether Jesus used the word "everlasting" in its temporally infinite sense or in its absolutely final sense.
-Accordingly, the writer will now discuss other texts that bear on this question, and expand his discussion to include texts that use the words and phrases like hell fire and hell.
+Even these texts, however, do not make clear whether Jesus used "everlasting" in a temporally infinite sense, a sense in which everlasting punishment means essentially the same thing as Eternal Conscious Torment, or in an absolutely final sense in which it means a punishment that produces an end result or final outcome that will be never be changed or undone.
+Stated differently, without additional information, the words "everlasting punishment" are as consistent with Eternalism as they are with Annihilationism.
+To deal with this ambiguity, the writer will now turn to other texts that may help resolve this situation.

 The Gospel of Matthew includes two other texts which shed light on the sense in which Jesus uses the word "everlasting" in Matt 25:31-46 of the Matthean discourse, Matt.
 13:36-43 and Matt.
 13:47-50, both of which describe those who "do iniquity" (v.
 41) or are "wicked" (v.
 49), and are gathered (v.
 41) or severed (v.
 49) by angels and cast into a furnace of fire where "there shall be wailing and gnashing of teeth".
 That these texts ought to be regarded as relating to the subject of the End Time Judgment is clear from the fact that both couple references to a furnace of fire with references to the end of the world (v.
 40 and 49) and, in the case of Matt.
 13:41, to the Son of man.
 It is also clear from the fact that the activities of the angels mentioned in Matt.
 13:41 and 13:49 are similar to those of the angels mentioned in v.
 31 of Matt.
 24:29-36 of the Matthean discourse.
 In view of these similarities it is reasonable to treat Matt.
 13:36-43 and Matt.
 13:47-50 as End Time texts which provide additional information about the fates of those gathered before the Son of man, even though they do not use phrases like everlasting fire and hell fire as such.

 Of the similarities and differences between Matt.
 13:36-43 and 13:47-50 on the one hand and the Matthean discourse on the other, the most revealing is the use of the unusual phrase "wailing and gnashing of teeth" to describe the fate of those who are cast into a (or the) furnace of fire.
 This is because the very similar phrase "weeping and gnashing of teeth" is used in 51 of Matt.
 24:37-51 and v.
 30 of Matt.
 25:14-30 of the Matthean discourse, i.e., just before the reference to everlasting fire in v.
 41 of Matt.
 25:31-46.
 This is also because, as explained earlier in connection with Matt.
 24:37-51, all of these phrases seem to be based on v.
 10 of Ps.
 112:1-10: "The wicked shall see it, and be grieved; he shall gnash with his teeth, and melt away: the desire of the wicked shall perish.".
 When these New and Old Testaments texts are considered together, they seem to make clear that there is no inconsistency between saying that wicked persons will go into everlasting fire and saying that they will melt away or perish.
-As a result, these texts seem to support the idea that Matt.
-25:31-46 uses the word "everlasting" in its absolutely final sense rather than in its temporally infinite sense.
+These texts therefore seem to support the idea that Matt.
+25:31-46 uses the word "everlasting" in its absolutely final or Annihilationist sense, rather than in its temporally infinite or Eternalist sense.
+If this conclusion is correct, it would cast serious doubt on the correctness of the idea that people today often describe as Eternal Conscious Torment.

 While the Gospel of Mark never uses the phrase "everlasting punishment" as such, it does includes two End Time texts which describe teachings of Jesus that seem to help shed light on the meaning of this phrase: Mark 3:22-30 and Mark 9:41-48.
 Turning first to Mark 3:22-30, this text is helpful because v.
 29 thereof includes the one and only occurrence of the phrase "eternal damnation" in the KJV Bible, and because the words "everlasting" and "eternal" have senses in which they are synonymous with one another.
 Both of these words, for example, have senses in which they describe things that continue forever (or are temporally infinite) and senses in which they describe things that do not change with time (or are absolutely final).
 In fact, the word "eternal", unlike the word "everlasting", also has a more technical sense in which has a meaning related to that of the noun "eternity", a word that philosophers use to describe a plane (or mode) of existence which excludes change because it transcends time.
 As a result, if this more technical sense of the word "eternal" is taken into account, it arguably favors the idea that the word "eternal" in v.
 29 of Mark 3:22-30 is used in its absolutely final rather than in its temporally infinite sense.
 Also worthy of consideration is the fact that, in the NRSV Bible, v.
 46 of Matt.
 25:31-46 uses the words "eternal punishment" where the KJV Bible uses the words "everlasting punishment".